Interviews are the best way to collect information fast. They work for any kind of writing, although a lot depends on the interviewee.

 I’ve three ways to help interviewees sound human:

-- Let them get the canned statements off their chest first.
+- Let the interviewee get the canned statements off their chest first.
 Take notes – this could be all you get.
 Then ask them questions which get them to say the same things again.
 They are more likely to speak like humans second-time around.
 If this doesn’t work, I’ve found even Daleks run out of resistance when you go back for a third try.

 - Play dumb, get them to explain jargon.
 Some interviewers fear this because they worry it makes them look stupid.
 Don’t worry; you’ll look smart when your copy explains a difficult idea in plain English.
 If it still bothers you, say: “I understand what it means, but my readers aren’t familiar with the term”.